collapsed-stacks/startups/questions/3053/what-is-the-best-time-to-start-an-it-business.md

 - tagged: `lean-startup`
 - score: 0

-<p>What is the best time to start an IT business, when you are young, ambitious and just graduated with no family and no responsibility or it's indispensable to work for years as a good employee in an IT consulting to get experience ?</p>
+What is the best time to start an IT business, when you are young, ambitious and just graduated with no family and no responsibility or it's indispensable to work for years as a good employee in an IT consulting to get experience ?

 ## Answer 3055